eZioPan/pwmfan-go/README.md

 You can get a very simple **installation help** when you run ./install.sh with no argument.

 ### **Install Controller From Binary Release:**
-1. Download release package from [Releases](https://github.com/eZioPan/pwmfan-go/releases) to your Pi
+1. Download release package from [Releases](https://github.com/eZioPan/pwmfan-go/releases) to your Pi.
 ```bash
 cd controller
 ```
-2. Modify configuration file, see [Controller Configuration File](#controller-configuration-file) below
+2. Modify configuration file, see [Controller Configuration File](#controller-configuration-file) below.
 3. Use
 ```bash
 ./install.sh install
 ```
-to install controller program to your system
+to install controller program to your system.

 ### **Install Controller From Source:**
 1. On your Pi